 It really isn’t.

 The reality is: if you have a well-presented book, a potential readership for that book and a marketing plan, you can expect your book to sell.
-The wonderfully insightful Catherine Ryan Howard used her research to create a rough ‘scale of success’ for ebook sales in her book Self-Printed: The Sane Person’s Guide to Self-Publishing:
+In her book Self-Printed: The Sane Person’s Guide to Self-Publishing (discontinued), the wonderfully insightful Catherine Ryan Howard proposes the following ‘scale of success’ when it comes to book sales.

 Copies sold per month: